For those who suffer from migraine headaches, a change in diet may help to reduce their frequency.

 This study adds to the research team’s previous work on the impact of linoleic acid and chronic pain.
 Researchers had previously explored whether linoleic acid inflamed migraine-related pain processing tissues and pathways in the trigeminal nerve, which is responsible for sensation in the face and motor functions like chewing.
 They concluded that a diet lower in linoleic acid with higher levels of omega-3 fatty acids could help soothe this pain pathway inflammation.

-Linoleic acid is common in the standard American diet because of the prevalence of oils used in processed foods.
+Linoleic acid is common in the standard North American diet because of the prevalence of oils used in processed foods.
 With high levels of it being consumed every day, researchers are trying to connect some health concerns to consuming fatty acid.

-The study’s author concluded by saying: “Changes in diet could offer some relief for the millions of Americans who suffer from migraine pain.
+The study’s author concluded by saying: “Changes in diet could offer some relief for the millions of North Americans who suffer from migraine pain.
 It’s further evidence that the foods we eat can influence pain pathways.”

 Sarah Cownley earned a diploma in nutritional therapy from Health Sciences Academy in London, and she enjoys helping others by teaching healthy lifestyle changes through her personal consultations and with her regular contributions to the Doctors Health Press.
 This article was originally published on Bel Marra Health.